DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/collision/collision.md

 You can use the following collision resolution algorithms:

 - *"flip"*
-Move the overlay element to the opposite side of the [target](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#of) if there is more available space there.
+Move the overlay element to the opposite side of the [target](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#of) if that side has more space.

 - *"fit"*
 Move the overlay element to the inside of the [boundary](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#boundary) element.